hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-practitionerrole-intro.md

 <p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43850">FHIR-43850</a>.</p>

-<p class="request-for-feedback">Specific feedback is sought on supporting search for practitioner by reference vs chained searching using practitioner.identifier.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on supporting the mandatory search parameter to search PractitionerRole using practitioner by reference, and if a search via a chained practitioner.identifier could be a more effective approach.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</p>

 <p class="request-for-feedback">Specific feedback is sought on supporting search for organization by reference vs chained searching using organization.identifier.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43839">FHIR-43839</a>.</p>